 Income & Growth Composite contains all discretionary Income and Growth accounts that invest primarily in fixed income, are low risk, and have a time horizon of three years or less.
 Composite does not include pooled fund accounts.
-For comparison purposes the composite is measured against a blend of the following indices; 65% Barclays Intermediate Government Credit Bond Index (1-10 year), 10% One Month T-Bills, 12.5% Standard & Poor's 500 Index, 5% MSCI EAFE Index (net div), calculated monthly, prior to 2009 the benchmark was calculated quarterly.
-Prior to June 30, 1996, the composite was measured against a different blend of indices, which was changed to more accurately represent the composite strategy.
+For comparison purposes the composite is measured against a blend of the following indices; 65% Barclays Intermediate Government Credit Bond Index (1-0) year), 10% One Month T-Bills, 12.5% Standard & Poor's 500 Index, 75% MSCI EAFE Index (net div), calculated monthly, prior to 2009 the benchmark years or less.
+Composite does not include pooled fund accounts.
+For comparison purposes the composite is measured against a blend of indices; 65% Barclays Intermediate Government Credit Bond Index (1-0) year), 10% One Month T-Bills, 12.5% Standard & Poor's 500 Index, 75% MSCI EAFE Index (net div), calculated monthly, prior to 2009 the benchmark years or less.
+Composite does not include pooled fund accounts was changed to more accurately represent the composite strategy.
 Additional information regarding the previous blended benchmark is available upon request.
-Beginning January 1, 1999, the minimum accounts size for this composite is \$1000.
-Prior to 1999, the number of accounts included in the composite is reported as the number of client relationships.
-A client relationship may be comprised of multiple portfolios.
-From 1999 forward, the number of accounts reflects the total number of searate oortfolios.
+Beginning January 1, 1994, the number of accounts included in the composite is reported as the number of accounts included in the composite is reported as the number of accounts included in the composite is reported as the number of accounts included in the composite is period.

-Matson Money, Inc. "Matson" is an independent federally registered investment advisor with the Securities Exchange Commission ("SEC") and has been in business since 1991.
-In Canada, Matson is registered as a portfolio manager in Ontario and British Columbia.
+Matson Money, Inc. ("Matson") is an independent SEC registered investment adviser.
 Matson Money is comprised of a bundled company retirement account platform and a standard fee only money management platform.
 A list of composite descriptions is available upon request.

-Matson Money, Inc. claims compliance with the Global Investment Performance Standards (GIPS®) and has prepared and presented this report in compliance with the GIPS standards.
+Matson Money, Inc. claims compliance with the Global Investment Performance Standards (GIPSa) and has prepared and presented this report in compliance with the GIPS standards.
 The firm was been independently verified for the periods October 1, 1991 through June 30, 1996 by Berge & Company CPAs.
-Matson Money, Inc. has been independently verified by ACA Group, Performance Services Division ("ACA") from January 1, 2017 through December 31, 2021 and by Ashland Partners & Company, LLP ("Ashland") for the periods from January 1, 1999 through December 31, 2016.
-(ACA acquired Ashland's GIPS verification and performance practice effective June 2017)
+Matson Money, Inc. has been independently verified by ACA Group, Performance Services Division ("ACA") from January 1, 2017 through December 31, 2020 and by Ashland Partners & Company, LLP ("Ashland") for the periods from January 1, 1999 through December 31, 2016.
+(ACA acquired Ashland's GIPS verification and performance practice effective June 2017.)

 A firm that claims compliance with the GIPS standards must establish policies and procedures for complying with all the applicable requirements of the GIPS standards.
 Verification provides assurance on whether the firm's policies and procedures related to composite and pooled fund maintenance, as well as the calculation, presentation, and distribution of performance, have been designed in compliance with the GIPS standards and have been implemented on a firm-wide basis.
-The Income & Growth Composite has had a performance examination for the periods January 1, 1999 through December 31, 2021.
+The Income & Growth Composite has had a performance examination for the periods January 1, 1999 through December 31, 2020.
 The verification and performance examination reports are available upon request.